hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 tags:
   - data-services-cloud-console
 ---
-# Getting started to generate DSCC API Client Libraries for Python using OpenAPI-Generator (painlessly!)
+# Getting Started to Generate DSCC API Client Libraries for Python using OpenAPI-Generator(painlessly!)

-Data Services Cloud Console public REST API provides the interface for customers who are looking to enhance their data-ops using the programmatic extensions from Data Services Cloud Console (DSCC).
+HPE Data Services Cloud Console (DSCC) public REST API provides the interface for customers who are looking to enhance their data-ops using the programmatic extensions from Data Services Cloud Console (DSCC).
 The [Data Services Cloud Console Platform page](https://developer.hpe.com/platform/data-services-cloud-console/home/) details information about the DSCC benefits to customer.
 Please see [Getting Started with DSCC API](https://developer.hpe.com/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api/) blog for the detail information to access the [DSCC API specification](https://console-us1.data.cloud.hpe.com/doc/api/v1/) that is created using [OpenAPI 3.X specification](https://swagger.io/docs/specification/about/).

-The API definition is available for download in either YAML or JSON format.
+This DSCC API definition is available for download in either YAML or JSON format from the DSCC API website (US region:  <https://console-us1.data.cloud.hpe.com/doc/api/v1/>) as shown below:

 ![DSCC API download](/img/dscc-api-spec.png "DSCC API specification download")

-The definition file contains information about the following:
+The definition file contains the following information:

-* All the endpoints of DSCC resources along with their HTTP headers, parameters, and the responses for each endpoint.
+* All endpoints of DSCC resources along with their HTTP headers, parameters, and the responses for each endpoint.
 * Syntax of the HTTP methods (GET, POST, UPDATE, DELETE) and path (relative path)
 * Description of each endpoint